nvfp/tweet-posts/README.md

-Fractals image generator powered by Python, FFmpeg, and GitHub Action.
+Fractal images generation.
+Powered by Python, FFmpeg, and GitHub Actions.